The Day That Went Missing: Synopsis

 Beard's father never spoke of Nicky to anyone again, and his mother said her dead son's name only a few times over the years.
 Real memories of Nicky have been lost; his own mother remembers him as a poor student who was hopeless at sports, but Richard uncovers his school reports and learns that Nicky had in fact been a star pupil and athlete.

-When he finds a notebook in which Nicky had written judgments of each of his three brothers, Richard is forced to confront the fact that he hadn't really gotten along with the talented younger brother he feared was catching up to him and threatening his place in the family.
+When he finds a notebook in which Nicky had written judgments of each of his three brothers, Richard is forced to confront the fact that he had not really gotten along with the talented younger brother he feared was catching up to him and threatening his place in the family.
 Along the way, he reveals a deep resentment toward his father, who died in 2011 but had cancer that summer in 1978 and had not been expected to survive.
-He is angry with the older man for having sent each of his sons away to live at boarding school — where they had to shut down their feelings of homesick abandonment in order to both avoid being bullied and be judged a success — at the age of eight, for being the prime agent of repression who kept the family from speaking about Nicky, and above all, for not jumping into the sea and trying to save his son that terrible day in Cornwall, when he seemingly had so little to lose.
+He is angry with the older man for having sent each of his sons away at the age of eight to live at boarding school, where they had to shut down their feelings of homesick abandonment in order to both avoid being bullied and be judged a success; for being the prime agent of repression who kept the family from speaking about Nicky; and above all, for not jumping into the sea and trying to save his son that terrible day in Cornwall, when he seemingly had so little to lose.